Zeos: Industry firsts

 Among other notable firsts, Zeos was the first computer company to offer 24/7 toll-free technical support.

-The company was also first to capitalize on e-commerce.
+The company was also first to capitalize on e-commerce and in 1990, Zeos was the first marketer to use banner ads in online marketing.
 Subscribers of the Prodigy online service could browse and order Zeos PCs long before the World Wide Web had any significant presence.

-In later years, the company was first to market preconfigured, ready-to-ship PCs under a campaign called "Computers Now", promising nationwide delivery in under 24 hours.
+In later years, the company was first to market pre-configured, ready-to-ship PCs under a campaign called "Computers Now", promising nationwide delivery in under 24 hours.
 This initiative was successfully achieved through direct marketing.

 Merger with Micron Technologies

 In 1996, Zeos acquired Micron Computer, Inc., and Micron Custom Manufacturing Services, Inc., two business units of Boise-based Micron Technologies.
 The reverse takeover resulted in Micron Technologies taking a controlling interest in Zeos.
 The Zeos brand was quickly phased out, and the combined company known as Micron Electronics Inc. began trading under the symbol MUEI.
 The company was sold twice after the original Zeos/Micron transaction, with the final iteration, MPC Corporation, ceasing business operations December 31, 2008.